C4dynamics/C4dynamics/docs/_sources/index.rst

 - **Getting Started**: An overview of the core concepts and features of c4dynamics, with beginner-friendly examples to help you get started quickly.

-- **Programs**: Real-world use cases showcasing how c4dynamics can be applied in fields such as robotics, aerospace, and computer vision.
+- **User Guide**: Real-world use cases showcasing how c4dynamics can be applied in fields such as robotics, aerospace, and computer vision.

 - **API Reference**: Comprehensive documentation for technical users, covering all the classes, functions, and modules available in c4dynamics.